freeCodeCamp/freeCodeCamp/curriculum/challenges/german/15-javascript-algorithms-and-data-structures-22/build-a-telephone-number-validator-project/telephone-number-validator.md

 Return `true` if the passed string looks like a valid US phone number.

-The user may fill out the form field any way they choose as long as it has the format of a valid US number.
+Der Benutzer kann das Formularfeld auf jede beliebige Weise ausfüllen, solange es das Format einer gültigen US-Nummer hat.
 The following are examples of valid formats for US numbers (refer to the tests below for other variants):

 <blockquote>555-555-5555<br>(555)555-5555<br>(555) 555-5555<br>555 555 5555<br>5555555555<br>1 555 555 5555</blockquote>

 For this challenge you will be presented with a string such as `800-692-7753` or `8oo-six427676;laskdjf`.
 Your job is to validate or reject the US phone number based on any combination of the formats provided above.
-The area code is required.
+Die Vorwahl ist erforderlich.
 If the country code is provided, you must confirm that the country code is `1`.
 Return `true` if the string is a valid US phone number; otherwise return `false`.

 # --hints--